ShaunYoffe/MCSCP/README.md

 >>- `/function 173:control/switch`
 >>Switches the operations being done to keep SCP-173 running on/off.
 >
->## Notes:
+>## 📝Notes:
 >
->- Creating more than one instance of SCP-173 will not work.
+>- Creating more than one instance of SCP-173 will not work. 😟
 >
->- Submerging SCP-173 in water will turn it into a Drowned and break it.
+>- Submerging SCP-173 in water will turn it into a Drowned and break it. 😟